na-na-hi/renget/archive/pmdhelloworld.md

 I think, therefore I am.
 The fact I was able to question if I was alive proved that I was.
 This was fairly basic philosophy, but even the fact that I had remembered it helped quell a little of my existential fears nonetheless.
 At least, it was enough for me to put a pin my ennui for the time being, and shift my focus back to the road.

 I wasn't sure just how long I had been stuck in a funk, but it seemed that it had been long enough that I was approaching civilisation.
-A town seemed to rise out of the ground, buildings carved out of the trunks of massive trees, rope bridges crossing the gaps between them on the upper levels.
-Honestly, the place seemed a nightmare to navigate.
+A town seemed to rise out of the ground, the buildings carved out of the trunks of massive trees, rope bridges crossing the gaps between them on the upper levels.
+Honestly, the place seemed like it would be an absolute nightmare to navigate.

+Considering that all I had seen from the last two days here was the empty wilderness, however, it looked like paradise.